Skip to main content

 Frame 37(5)-20250226-122529.png

-Setting a threshold is an effective way to improve the measurement robustness by suppressing targets with a lower signal strength than the signal of interest.
-This increases the robustness of the measurement significantly.
-The threshold (in amplitude) is indicated by the orange area in spectrum view (c) in the figure below and can be adjusted by changing the value in the Threshold field (d).
-Only peaks with a signal strength above this threshold (a) are considered, all others are suppressed (b).
+The threshold (in amplitude) is indicated by the grey area in spectrum (3) in the figure below.
+Only peaks with a signal strength above this threshold (1) are considered, all others are suppressed (2)

 JavaScript errors detected